Realizable Learning is All You Need: Introduction

 In this work, we aim to offer a generic, unifying theory by way of the first direct reduction from agnostic to realizable learning.
 Unlike any previous work, our reduction is blackbox, relies on no additional assumptions, and, perhaps most importantly, is incredibly simple.
 In fact, the basic algorithm can be stated in three lines.

-This basic reduction simplifies and unifies classic results such as VC \cite{vapnik1974theory}, BEHW \cite{Blumer}, and Haussler's \cite{haussler1992decision} distribution-free equivalence and Benedek and Itai's \cite{benedek1991learnability} analogous result in the distribution-dependent setting,\footnote{Formally Benedek and Itai only consider random classification noise, but it is clear that their analysis extends to the agnostic model.} with no loss in sample-complexity.\footnote{In the distribution-free setting, the resulting sample complexity is optimal up to a log factor, though it was later discovered this could be removed through a more complicated chaining technique \cite{li2001improved}.} Moreover, because \Cref{Intro:alg} doesn't rely on model-dependent properties like uniform convergence, it extends to learning regimes without known characterizations.
+This basic reduction simplifies and unifies classic results such as VC \cite{vapnik1974theory}, BEHW \cite{Blumer}, and Haussler's \cite{haussler1992decision} distribution-free equivalence and Benedek and Itai's \cite{benedek1991learnability} analogous result in the distribution-dependent setting\footnote{Benedek and Itai only consider random classification noise, but it is clear that their analysis extends to the agnostic model.} up to log factors.
+More importantly, because \Cref{Intro:alg} doesn't rely on model-dependent properties like uniform convergence, it extends to learning regimes without known characterizations.
 One such example is the notoriously difficult distribution-family model, in which the adversary is given a restricted family of distributions $\dist$ along with the pair $(X,H)$.
-While no characterization of learnability is known in this model, \Cref{Intro:alg} can still be used to show that the realizable and agnostic settings are equivalent.
+The distribution-family model has no finitary characterization \cite{lechner2023impossibility},\footnote{In an earlier version of this manuscript we conjectured this result.
+It has since been confirmed by Lechner and Ben-David \cite{lechner2023impossibility}.} yet \Cref{Intro:alg} can still be used to show that the realizable and agnostic settings are equivalent.

 Unfortunately, while \Cref{Intro:alg} does avoid any significant blowup in sample complexity, it is inherently computationally inefficient.
 In fact, this is necessary unless $P=NP$.
-There are many basic classes (e.g.\ halfspaces) which are easy to learn in the realizable model, but NP-hard in the agnostic setting (see e.g.\ \cite{feldman2009agnostic}).\footnote{We note this is only known to hold in the proper setting.
-This does not lose significant generality since our reduction is inherently proper, and even an improper reduction would break standard cryptographic hardness assumptions such as learning parity with noise.} As a result, we focus in this work only on information theoretic considerations, though building computationally efficient reductions under restricted settings remains a very interesting avenue of research.
+There are many basic classes (e.g.\ halfspaces) which are easy to learn in the realizable model, but NP or cryptographically hard in the agnostic setting (see e.g.\ \cite{feldman2009agnostic}).
+As such we focus in this work only on information theoretic considerations, though building computationally efficient reductions in restricted settings remains an interesting avenue of research.

 The core of \Cref{Intro:alg} lies in an equivalence between PAC learning and a new form of randomized covering of independent interest we call a \textit{non-uniform cover}.
 In contrast to more classical notions, a non-uniform cover is a distribution over subsets of hypotheses that covers any \textit{fixed} hypothesis in the class with high probability, but may fail to cover all hypotheses \textit{simultaneously}.
 The connection between supervised learning and non-uniform covering is inherent in \Cref{Intro:alg}, where Steps 1 and 2 turn the realizable learner $\mathcal{A}$ into a non-uniform cover $C(S_U)$, and Step 3 uses the cover to perform agnostic learning.
 At a high level, this process works because the adversary does not see the randomness inherent to Steps 1 and 2, and therefore cannot detect or exploit which hypotheses in the class will fail to be well-estimated in the process.